Hedgehog Enrichment Ideas: Keeping Your Pet Stimulated and Happy

 Supervised Playtime

 Supervised playtime outside of the enclosure offers hedgehogs the opportunity to explore and interact with their human companions.
-Creating a safe and secure play area, free from hazards and potential escape routes, allows hedgehogs to exercise and satisfy their natural curiosity under close supervision.
-Gentle interaction, such as allowing them to snuffle in a designated playpen or offering them controlled access to a hedgehog-proofed room, can provide valuable mental and physical stimulation.
+Creating a safe and secure play area---such as a hedgehog playpen or a hedgehog‑proofed room---allows hedgehogs to exercise and satisfy their natural curiosity under close supervision.
+Gentle interaction, such as allowing them to snuffle in a designated playpen or offering controlled access to a hedgehog‑proofed space, can provide valuable mental and physical stimulation.

 Reading more: